alimshare/award-app-api-ui/README.md

 php artisan migrate
 php artisan serve
 ```
+*note*
 _before `php artisan migrate` make sure you already setup the database config on `.env` file_

+*having problem on running database migration ?*
+no problem, use script `ddl.sql` and execute it manually on your MySQL database

 ### Award UI
 - React JS, Javascript Framework